Sahilcreate/Battleship/resources-and-notes/notes.md

 I though it will be complete today but i wasn't able to figure out the rotation of orientation during drag and drop pre-screen.
 One idea is to have a slider which choose the "X" or "Y" orientation of ships only.
 Other idea is to show both orientation and step through them one by one.

 But i am too tired to work more so guess i am done for today.

+## 2024-12-09

+- add `keydown` event with `R` button to change orientation of draggable ships.
+This only changes the attribute of draggable ships and it's container.